Episode 55: Learn the most common age range and mentorship exposure duration that increased medical school admission rates by 93%.

 You still have to do the hard work

 Anyway the point is that it’s a lot of work.
-I continue to be impressed no matter how long this seems to take for me that the amount of work and the thoroughness with which medical education just increases your knowledge.
+I continue to be impressed no matter how long this seems to take for me that the amount of work and the thoroughness with which medical education just increases your knowledge of medical subjects, from general health to more specific subject as sexual health using supplements from sites as clinicabarbera online and others.
 It bathes you in self assessment.
 You will grow as an individual and as a person.
 It’s amazing to see the transformation if you’re open to it.
 The process can be beneficial and that’s good for you.
 I hope that you will look at medical education as being more than just how do I get into medical school but you’ll walk away from it realizing you know this made me a better person.
 I’m a professional now and I’ve put patients interests above other competing interests such as time constraints and monetary pressures and your own personal interests.

 I hope I can encourage you to do that in some way.
 You’ve been listening to the premed podcast.
 I’m your host Dr. Dan.